shufps/peak-ignitor-hw/README.md

-# 🔥 Peak Ignitor  (AI Summary 😁)
+# 🔥 Peak Ignitor

-**Peak Ignitor** is a compact, high‑power **12 V portable power unit**.
+**Peak Ignitor** is a compact, battery-powered **high-power 12 V supply** designed for one very specific real-world problem:
-It started with a very simple requirement:

-> *“I want to reliably light a cigarette on a freezing mountain peak.”*

-…and, as usual, escalated significantly.
+> *Reliable power in cold, wind, and harsh environments.*

+The original trigger was simple:
+lighting a cigarette on a mountain at –10 °C and strong wind — where gas, electric, and plasma lighters all failed.

+What *did* work was a classic **car cigarette lighter**:
+wind-proof, temperature-independent, and brutally simple — as long as you can supply enough current.

+That requirement immediately defines the problem space:

+- 6–10 A at 12 V
+- ~120 W continuous power
+- short but demanding duty cycles

+Peak Ignitor is the result.

 ---
 <img width="800" alt="image" src="https://github.com/user-attachments/assets/55ae30ad-7d47-4610-8ebe-bdd48282fc04" />